repo-helper/hatch-requirements-txt/README.rst

 The following are supported:

 * requirement specifiers, per `PEP 508`_
-* ``--option`` options, both on their own line and after a requirement specifier.
-  Note however that the options are ignored and are not included in the metadata of sdists and wheels.
 * Comments, prefixed with a ``#``.
+* ``--<option>`` options, both on their own line and after a requirement specifier.
+  Note however that the options themselves are ignored.

 The following are unsupported: